kpal002/WiDS---Datathon-2023/README.md

 ## What does EDA reveal?

 - The dataset has a total of 245 features.
-- **Target:** The arithmetic mean of the max and min observed temperature over the next 14 days for each location and start date, computed as (measured max temperature + measured mini temperature) / 2
+- **Target:** The arithmetic mean of the max and min observed temperature over the next 14 days for each location and start date, computed as '''(measured max temperature + measured mini temperature) / 2'''